2003100127/deeptminter/README.md

 2. description of output file

-    It finally returns an output file with suffix of `.deeptminter`.
+    It finally returns an output file with the suffix of `.deeptminter`.
     * The predictions of interaction sites in tansmembrane proteins are shown in the output file, with three columns: 1). positions of animo acids in the input sequence; 2) animo acids; 3) probabilities of being interaction sites.
     * Please **note** that if you have a sequence sharing a high sequence identity to the proteins in the [TrainData](https://data.mendeley.com/datasets/2t8kgwzp35) dataset, we recommend that any of the three output files with the suffix '.mexpand1;.mexpand2;.mexpand3' would be the best option for you.
     * If you want to get the results in the context of no ideally preferred regions predicted by Phobius.
 You can set `-r` as `combined` to run the program.
 This will return the predictions of the whole fasta sequence.
 Then, you can tailor the whole predictions to whatever you want.

 ## How to cite
 J. Sun.
 D. Frishman.
-Improved sequence-based prediction of interaction sites in α-helical transmembrane proteins by deep learning, submitted.
+Improved sequence-based prediction of interaction sites in α-helical transmembrane proteins by deep learning, *Submitted*.

 ## Contact
 If you have any question, please feel free to contact [Jianfeng Sun](mailto:jianfeng.sunmt@gmail.com/jianfeng.sun@tum.de).
 We highly recommend creating [issue](https://github.com/2003100127/deeptminter/issues) pages when you have problems.
 Your issues will subsequently be responded.